for-giobbe/phy/Building a Tree in a BI Framework .md

 ## Posterior Probabilities & nodal support overestimation:

-Phylogenetics uncertainty can generally be observed either from scarce nodal support, polytomies  and/or
-sensitivity to the use of independent sampling of species and analytical frameworks.
+As we have seen before, different metrics of nodal support are associated with different approaches to the phylogenetic inference.
+BI analyses are associated to Posterior Probabilities - also called credibility - which are calculated from the frequencies with which they occur in the trees sampled within the stationary state, and range from 0 to 1.

+Nonetheless, as we said before, different metrics have different pitfalls and PPs habe been often associated with an overestimation of support especially when data sets with a lot of characters are used and in the presence of small branchlenghts.
-Moreover, standard measures of clade support, such as posterior probabilities and bootstrap proportions, can support several conflicting hypotheses with high apparent confidence.
+Generally speaking, standard measures of clade support, such as posterior probabilities and bootstrap proportions, can support several conflicting hypotheses with high support.

-very distant topological configuration
+But this apparent confidence can hinder phylogenetic uncertainty, which can be observed when different metrics are compared and trying to investigate the degree of reproducibility of ou results (different analytical frameworks and inference parameters).
+You'll find a couple of interesting papers down below!

 ---